 Dodger laughed and spread his arms.
 “Like it?”

 The bouncer’s face turned stony and he crossed his arms again.
 “Well, I’m happy for you, son.
-But I’m afraid I can’t let you in anymo’.”
+But I’m ‘fraid I can’t let you in anymore.”

 He looked a little let down, but said, “Yeah, I understand.”
 He turned to us.
 “You two have a good time.
 I’ll be upstairs.”

 Mathis laughed heartily and said, “I’m just playin’ witcha!
 Once a vampire, always a vampire!
 C’mon in, y’all.”
 He opened the door and we entered.
-However, he stopped Dodger and asked quietly, “You leave yo piece in yo car?”
+However, he stopped Dodger and asked quietly, “You leave your piece in your car?”
 He nodded and Mathis let him go.
 The door closed behind the three of us.

 “So…” I began as we went down the hall.
 “You… used to be a vampire?”